Customer: Victorian & NSW State Governments

 The Murray River bridge cross-section and vertical alignment was re-engineered to maximise longitudinal fall - optimising drainage performance thereby reducing drainage infrastructure.

 The gradient of the road was increased while maintaining river span clearances.
 This enabled the removal of redundant clearances at abutments and reduced earthworks volumes.

 The McConnell Dowell team also explored ways to benefit the local community during construction.
 For example:

 The team strengthened bonds with local schools located near the project, holding regular information sessions, site tours and even hosting a jobs workshop to promote construction as a career.

 During the pre-COVID-19 period, the team was able to connect with residents through door-knocking and small community meetings.
 As a very personalised approach, in a tight-knit community, it enabled the communications and engagement team to produce a comprehensive contact list of residents and businesses that could potentially be affected by works.
 This streamlined the communications once the pandemic hit.

-From a social inclusion perspective, the team is engaging a local disability services provider for site maintenance, caretaker duties and cleaning.
-A total of 14 Aboriginal owned, social enterprises and not-for-profit organisations have been engaged on the project.
+From a social inclusion perspective, the team engaged a local disability services provider for site maintenance, caretaker duties and cleaning.
+A total of 14 Aboriginal owned, social enterprises and not-for-profit organisations were engaged on the project.
+5% of the workforce were Aboriginal.